shivam6862/ThreeJs-Typecript-Go-and-Django/README.md

 <div align="center">
-<h2 align="center">Three js and Typecript</h2>
+<h2 align="center">Threejs, Typecript and Django</h2>
   <p align="center">
-   Few project on threeJs and Basic of Typecript
+   Few project on threeJs, Basic of Typecript and Django Basic Authentication process.
     <br />
 </div>

 ## About The Project

-Project on Three Js and Basic of Typecript
+Project on ThreeJs, Basic of Typecript and Django Basic Authentication Process

 ### Built With

 - [react-url]
 - [Three-js]
+- [Django]
 - [VisualStudioCode-url]

 ## Getting Started